protoloft/klipper_z_calibration/README.md

 Here is a small video for a demonstration:
 [https://streamable.com/wclrmc](https://streamable.com/wclrmc)

+### If you are looking for a RRF version of this automatic Z offset calibration

+Then, you can find it [here](https://github.com/pRINTERnOODLE/Auto-Z-calibration-for-RRF-3.3-or-later-and-Klicky-Probe) from pRINTERnOODLE - really fantastic to see this :tada:

-### Many thanks for all your feedback to make this happen
+## Many thanks for all your feedback to make this happen

 And, if you like my work and would like to support me, please feel free to donate here: